SUSIandJames/eslint-plugin-id-denylist-regexp/README.md

 ];
 ```

-**Note:** Since ESLint's options need to serializable you have to indicate regular expressions by a leading slash.
+**Note:** Since ESLint's options need to be serializable you have to specify regular expressions as strings with a leading slash instead of using JavaScript's `RegExp()` constructor.